takn/SimpleBlockExplorer/README.md

 BlockListViewModel subscribes to BlockRepository and then forwards that data to the view via LiveData.
 Errors are handled by the viewModel.

+TODOS:
+Action counts are not displayed.
+GSon was chosen for deserialization.
+When dealing with complex datatypes TypeTokens are necessary.
+Due to time constraints, they were not added in.
+Instrumented tests should have a bit more coverage, only a couple of simple tests are in place with the purpose of demonstrating an understanding of how to work with them.